 Both options can be delicious when prepared properly, so it’s worth experimenting with both to see which one you prefer.

-Use hickory wood pellets for a classic smokey flavor, or try apple wood for a unique and flavorful smoked turkey breast.
+Use hickory wood pellets for a classic smokey flavor, or try apple wood for a unique and flavorful smoked bone in turkey breast.

 If you have a frozen turkey breast, you’ll have to wait 3-4 days for it to completely thaw in the refrigerator.
 If you’re hosting Thanksgiving dinner, plan ahead!